 If you have been involved in any such accident, know that you can pursue compensation from the at-fault party for your expenses and losses.
-Contact an experienced personal injury attorney who can guide you through the process of filing a claim.St.
+Contact an experienced vehicle injury attorney serving Port St. Lucie who can guide you through the process of filing a claim.St.
 Lucie's Statute Of Limitations for Personal Injury Claims

 - Call the relevant authorities (911) and let them know of the accident.
 They will send paramedics and the police your way who will perform the necessary investigation and talk to witnesses.
 Any evidence will be collected, and a police report of the accident will be formed, which you or your lawyer can collect from the nearest Port St. Lucie Police Department.

 - Seek Immediate Medical Care from a qualified medical professional.
 A thorough checkup by the medical staff is crucial to ascertain the extent of your injuries and determine what treatment is applicable.
 The nearest Port St. Lucie Hospital can be reached at (772) 408-5871.